Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been victorious in 10, or 30.3%, of the 33 contests they have been chosen as underdogs in this season.
+- The Royals have come away with 10 wins in the 34 contests they have been listed as the underdogs in this season.

-- This season, Kansas City has won six of its 24 games, or 25%, when it's the underdog by at least +120 on the moneyline.
+- Kansas City has a record of 8-22, a 26.7% win rate, when it's set as an underdog of +110 or more by sportsbooks this season.

-- The Royals have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Royals have a 47.6% chance of walking away with the win.

-- Kansas City and its opponents have gone over the total this season in 18 of its 36 opportunities.
+- So far this season, Kansas City and its opponents have hit the over in 18 of its 37 games with a total.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.